Xiamen University Malaysia: History

-In April 2012, the Malaysian government welcomed the Chinese government for XMU to set up a campus in Malaysia.
+In April 2012, the Malaysian government welcomed the Chinese government for Xiamen University to set up a campus in Malaysia.

 On 21 January 2013, the Malaysian Minister of Higher Education officially handed a letter to invite XMU to set up a campus in Malaysia.
-On 4 October 2013, in the presence of General Secretary of the Chinese Communist Party, Xi Jinping and former Prime Minister of Malaysia, Dato' Sri Najib Razak, the agreement on providing all-round support for the construction of XMUM was signed.
+On 4 October 2013, the agreement on providing all-round support for the construction of XMUM was signed.

-In July 2014, former Prime Minister of Malaysia, Dato' Sri Najib Razak attended the commencement ceremony of the campus.

 On 13 November 2015, registration was approved by the Ministry of Higher Education of Malaysia.

-On 23 November 2015, at the Malaysia-China High Level Economic Forum, Chinese Premier Li Keqiang said that the establishment of XMUM “not only demonstrates the depth of people-to-people exchange between China and Malaysia, but also the openness of the Malaysian government and its people”.
+On 23 November 2015, at the Malaysia-China High Level Economic Forum, Chinese Premier Li Keqiang said that the establishment of XMUM "not only demonstrates the depth of people-to-people exchange between China and Malaysia, but also the openness of the Malaysian government and its people".

 On 3 December 2016, XMUM officially opened for enquiries as well as for receiving applications after announcing the launch of the university's student recruitment.

-On 22 February 2016, Xiamen University Malaysia officially opened.
+On 22 February 2016, XMUM officially opened.

 Rankings and reputation

 Xiamen University Malaysia has been listed among China's leading universities on the national 211 Project since year 1995, 985 Project since year 2000, and selected into the national Double First-Class Construction since 2017, which have been launched by the Chinese government to support selected universities in achieving world-class standing.

-All undergraduate programmes in Xiamen University Malaysia are Honours degree approved by Malaysian Ministry of Higher Education, All the programmes offered by Xiamen University Malaysia are recognised internationally, with dual accreditation by both the Malaysian government and Chinese government.
+All undergraduate programmes in Xiamen University Malaysia are Honours degree approved by Malaysian Ministry of Higher Education.
+All the programmes offered by Xiamen University Malaysia are recognised internationally, with dual accreditation by both the Malaysian government and Chinese government.

 Xiamen University Malaysia ranked 1st in Malaysia for Nature Index Institution Research Output in 2025.